openedx/open-edx-proposals/oeps/oep-0018-bp-python-dependencies.rst

   its primary purpose(s) in this context.
 These comments typically start at the 37th character, which allows enough room for most package name plus constraint specifications while keeping the comments visually aligned.
-* Version constraints should only be used to exclude dependency versions which are known (or strongly suspected) to not work in this context.
-* Indirect dependencies (used by dependencies but not directly by the code in the repository itself) should not be listed unless a constraint is needed to enforce a compatible version; these are automatically detected and captured elsewhere as described below.
-* `Environment markers`_ should be used as necessary to indicate dependencies which should only be installed on specific operating systems, Python versions, etc.
 * Avoid direct links to packages in local directories, GitHub, or other version control systems if at all possible; all dependencies should be installed from `PyPI`_.
 If you think you're in one of the rare circumstances where